 Looking for A Guided Tour?

 - Taxis are easy to find in Tanah Rata town.
-The fare is on fixed rate that starts from RM15 and additional RM5 applies after 6 pm.
-Grab car and MyCar are not present here.
+The fare is fixed rate that starts from RM15 and an additional RM5 applies after 6 pm.
+E-hailing cars are not present here.

 - You can also hire a driver to take you around for a minimum of 3 hours and charge RM25 per hour.